ronnyml/snowplow-wiki/technical-documentation/4-storage/Canonical-event-model.md

 In order to analyse Snowplow data, it is important to understand how it is structured.
 We have tried to make the structure of Snowplow data as simple, logical, and easy-to-query as possible.

-* **Single table** Snowplow data is stored in a single, "fat" (many columns) table.
-We call this the *Snowplow events table*
+* **Single table** Most Snowplow data is stored in a single, "fat" (many columns) table.
+We call this the *Snowplow events table*.
+In addition, if Amazon Redshift is used, unstructured event JSONs and custom context JSONs are [shredded][shredding] and stored in their own dedicated tables.
 * **Each line represents one event**.
-Each line in the table represents a single *event*, be that a *page view*, *add to basket*, *play video*, *like* etc.
+Each line in the Snowplow events table represents a single *event*, be that a *page view*, *add to basket*, *play video*, *like* etc.
 * **Immutable log**.
 The Snowplow data table is designed to be immutable: the data in each line should not change over time.
 Data points that we would expect to change over time (e.g. what cohort a particular user belongs to, how we classify a particular visitor) can be derived from Snowplow data.
 However, our recommendation is that these derived fields should be defined and calculated at analysis time, stored in a separate table and joined to the *Snowplow events table* when performing any analysis
 * **Structured events**.
 Snowplow explicitly recognises particular events that are common in web analytics (e.g. page views, transactions, ad impressions) as 'first class citizerns'.
 We have a model for the types of fields that may be captured when those events occur, and specific columns in the database that correspond to those fields
-* **Unstructured events**.
-We intend to build out support for unstructured events.
-(So that Snowplow users will be able to construct their own arbritary JSONs of fields for their own event types.)
-When supported, these JSONs will be stored as-is e.g. in a single 'unstructured event' column in Hive
+* **Unstructured events and custom contexts** Snowplow users can define their own custom unstructured events and custom contexts using [JSON schema][json-schema].
+These are handled by the [Snowplow shredding process][shredding].
 * Whilst some fields are event specific (e.g. `tr_city` representing the city in a delivery address for an online transaction), others are platform specific (e.g. `page_url` for events that occur on the web) and some are relevant across platforms, devices and events (e.g. `dt` and `tm`, the date and time an event occurs, or `app_id`, the application ID).
 * **Evolving over time**.
 We are building out the canonical data structure to make its understanding of individual event-types richer (more events, more fields per events) and to support more platforms.
 This needs to be done in a collaborative way with the Snowplow community, so that the events and fields that you need to track can easily be accommodated in this data structure.
 Please [get in touch] (Talk-to-us) to discuss your ideas and requirements